Trailer for Chefs in future integrated health care

 Basic knowledge of the planning, preparation and serving of meals in community care, as well as cooking techniques, food quality and food hygiene and safety are beneficial.

-The course consists of four units in total.
-Following registration and enrollment, participants attend these four units, each of which is divided into three to five chapters.
+The course consists of two units in total.
+Following registration and enrollment, participants attend these two units, each of which is divided into three chapters.
 In addition to short videos in lecture or interview format on key aspects, participants receive additional learning material on the topic.
 A short self-assessment consisting of at least 8 multiple choice questions completes each unit.
 While units can be repeated as often as desired, self-assessment may be rerun up to a maximum of 5 times.
 In order to receive a participation acknowledgement, a positive completion of the self-assessments is required, whereby at least 75% have to be reached at each quiz.
 Finally, a course evaluation needs to be completed for the purpose of quality assurance of the online course.
 Within provision of the feedback, participants agree with an anonymous statistical workup and publication of evaluations.

 CertificateFor actively participating in the course you will receive an automatic certificate which includes your username, the course name as well as the completed lessons.
 We want to point out that this certificate merely confirms that the user answered at least 75% of the self-assessment questions correctly.